HOGENT-Web/csharp/chapters/07/slides/presentation.md

 ### **D**ata **T**ransfer **O**bjects
 # Exercise
 - Make a /Shared folder in the `ContosoPizza` project
-- Add a `PizzaDto` class as you see fit.
+- Add  `PizzaDto`s classes as you see fit.
 - Adjust the `PizzaController`
   - Receives a DTO when needed
   - Returns a DTO when needed.